NIRALUser/NeuroRuler/README.md

 Windows users can double-click on `gui.pyw` to start the application.

-For any OS, the following will work, though you may need to run `chmod +x gui.py`:
+For any OS, the following will work, though you may need to run `chmod +x gui.py` on macOS/Linux:

 ```text
 usage: ./gui.py [-h] [-d] [-s] [-e] [-t THEME] [-c COLOR]